hpcosta/STSModule/README.md

 ## 3.1 External Libraries

-This section is important to let you know what libraries are used in this project, as weel as to know how to update the resources or models.
+This section is important to let you know what libraries are used in this project, as well as to know how to update the resources or models.

 #### 3.1.1 Semantic Similarity Libraries
 	* ADW - Semantic Similarity Library
 		* adw.v1.0, read: ADW-README.txt
 		* This package provides an implementation of Align, Disambiguate, and Walk (ADW).
 ADW is a WordNet-based approach for measuring semantic similarity of arbitrary pairs of lexical items, from word senses to full texts.
-The approach leverages random walks on semantic networks for modeling lexical items.
+The approach leverages random walks on semantic networks for modelling lexical items.

 #### 3.1.2 NLP libraries
 	* TreeTagger